 International Field Study (Geography 497)

-With my co-author Jerry Patchell I am about to publish a text book that reveals how I teach Economic Geography (GEOG 221).
-The book is entitled Economic Geography: An Institutional Approach, and will be available from Oxford (Toronto) around December 2010.
+Jerry Patchell and I have published a text book that reveals how I teach Economic Geography (GEOG 221).
+The book is entitled Economic Geography: An Institutional Approach, and is published by Oxford (Toronto).

 I developed a text book for GEOG 323, The Dynamics of Industrial Location: The Factory, The Firm and the Production System, originally published by John Wiley and sons, Chichester in 1997.
 This book is no longer published by Wiley but I have the copyright and the book can be accessed, free of charge, at: